Reddayo/csopesy-mco/README.md

 ### Linux

 This project uses a [curses library](https://en.wikipedia.org/wiki/Curses_(programming_library)) for its user interface.
-Ensure you have the ncurses library installed:
+Ensure you have the ncurses library installed (as a note, this project was tested on Fedora):

 **Red Hat/CentOS/Fedora**